-Our team of dedicated attic conversions experts cover all areas of Greater Dublin (Northside and Southside) and have years of experience with all types of properties, from period homes to 1980’s bungalows and everything in between.
+Our team of dedicated attic conversions specialists cover all areas of Greater Dublin (Northside and Southside) and have years of experience with all types of properties, from period homes to 1980’s bungalows and everything in between.
 We have overcome every imaginable challenge to create amazing attic conversions for our clients.

-- Explore out expert attic conversion services.
+- Our expert attic conversion services.

-- What are the top advantages of converting your attic?
+- Advantages of converting your attic

 - Frequently asked questions about converting a loft and attic space.

 Whatever the reason for your project – be it to create an extra bedroom or living space, a home office or simply to create extra space for storage we are here to support you and answer your queries.

 Our customers are important to us.
 We are committed to a service charter of quality workmanship and customer service standards and who will work hard to ensure your project runs as smoothly and efficiently as possible.
 Contact us now on (01) 539 7282.

 When you choose us to convert your space we can take charge of all elements of the construction from carpentry to plumbing and electrical providing you with a turnkey solution.
 Our team of expert builders and contractors can also provide house extensions, garage conversions and other aspects of home renovation and remodeling should you wish to explore further options for extending your home.

 And if you live outside of Dublin we also cover areas of Kildare, Louth, Meath and Wicklow including Naas, Lucan, Celbridge, Maynooth, Drogheda, Ardee, Dunshaughlin, Bray, Delgany and Greystones.

 For the vast majority of people, moving to a new house in the short to medium term is not an option.
 Property prices are on the up again and becoming somewhat unaffordable to most.
 This is exacerbated by the much tighter mortgage lending rules which only further require people to remain in their current homes for longer.